Realization of Precise Perforating Using Dynamic Threshold and Physical Plausibility Algorithm for Self-Locating Perforating in Oil and Gas Wells: Discussion

-The log data from the experiment was also analyzed.
-As shown in the experiment record in Fig.~\ref{fig9}, manual analysis of the CCL signal from the log data confirmed that the ignition signal was sent between the 110th and 111th casing collars, located at 1097.47 meters and 1107.06 meters from the list of collars, respectively.
-This corresponds with the designated perforating interval, indicating that the system functioned correctly and efficiently during the experiment.
+Furthermore, the experimental log data were analyzed.
+As depicted in the experimental record in Fig.~\ref{fig12}, manual analysis of the CCL logs confirmed that the initiation signal was transmitted between the 110th and 111th casing collars, located at \SI{1097.47}{\meter} and \SI{1107.06}{\meter} from the casing tally, respectively.
+This corresponds to the designated perforating interval, demonstrating an error margin of less than one collar length.
+These field test results verify that the system operated accurately and efficiently during the experiment.

-The details of other experiments are not repeated here, as the performance statistics are recorded in Table~\ref{tab1}.
+The detailed procedures of the remaining experiments are omitted for brevity; however, their comprehensive performance statistics are summarized in Table~\ref{tab:2}.